Surveillance Evasion Through Bayesian Reinforcement Learning: NUMERICAL EXPERIMENTS

-The figures below provide detailed information on captures and $K$ approximations under Alg-GP as well as the regret performance metrics under both Algorithms.
-Here are the details of subfigures (enumerated left to right, top to bottom): (\romannumeral 1) The true observation intensity $K(\bx)$. (\romannumeral 2) The level sets of $u(\bx)$; i.e., the minimum integral of $K$ along a trajectory starting at $\bx$. (\romannumeral 3) $\exp(M(\bx))$; i.e., the Alg-GP-predicted $K(\bx)$ without confidence bound modification.
+Figures 1-3 provide detailed information on three representative examples, focusing on Alg-GPe (a version of Alg-GP using the squared exponential kernel).
+In each case, the four subfigures (enumerated left to right, top to bottom) present: (\romannumeral 1) The true surveillance intensity $K(\bx)$. (\romannumeral 2) The level sets of $u(\bx)$; i.e., the minimum integral of $K$ along a trajectory starting at $\bx$. (\romannumeral 3) The final $\exp(M(\bx))$; i.e., the Alg-GP-predicted $K(\bx)$ without confidence bound modification.
 The magenta dots are locations of captures (only from experiments of Alg-GP).
 The black curve is the optimal path based on $\exp(M(\bx))$ after the last episode.
-(However, note that in each episode the trajectory is planned according to a version of $\Khat(\bx)$ available at that time.) (\romannumeral 4) The GP posterior variance $\rho(\bx)$. (\romannumeral 5) $\&$ (\romannumeral 6) The averaged excess risk $\mathfrak{R}$ and experimentally observed rate of captures $\mathfrak{S}$ for both Algorithms.
-The red horizontal line corresponds to $Q^*$; i.e., the optimal path's capture probability.
-The blue curves represent the results from Alg-GP while the green ones are from Alg-PC.
+(However, note that in each episode the trajectory is planned according to a version of $\Khat(\bx)$ available at that time.) (\romannumeral 4) The final GP posterior variance $\rho(\bx)$.
+Figure 4 shows the regret metric (i.e., the excess rate of captures $\mathfrak{S}$) for all of the benchmarked algorithms.